 If future results from studies are positive, it is likely that the current interest levels in this stock from investors will continue.
 Therefore, if you are looking for a more speculative type of long-term investment, then Intellia Therapeutics stock could be for you.

 Keep on top of all the investing trends by using MyWallSt’s shortlist of market-beating stocks so you too can accumulate long-term wealth.
-Start your free trial today.
+Start your free access today.

 Who is the CEO of Intellia Therapeutics?